-- 4.2.1.3 Protection Systems of individual dispersed power producing generation-resources identified under Inclusion I4 of the BES definition where the Misoperations affected or could have affected an aggregate nameplate rating of less than or equal to 75 MVA of BES Facilities. - 4.2.2 Underfrequency load shedding (UFLS) that is intended to trip one or more BES Elements.
+- 4.2.1.3 Protection Systems of individual dispersed power producing resources identified under Inclusion I4 of the BES definition where the Misoperations affected an aggregate nameplate rating of less than or equal to 75 MVA of BES Facilities. - 4.2.2 Underfrequency load shedding (UFLS) that is intended to trip one or more BES Elements.